 - Good pay

-- A comfort zone that is too comfortable to make them fear something new
+- A comfort zone that is too comfortable and makes them fear something new

 - They are friends with their colleagues